jeffreybergier/Previous-Fork/readme.previous.txt

   > Fixes bug that prevented swapping cmd and alt key on ADB keyboard.

 Previous v3.5 (unreleased):
+  > Adds option for mapping command-click to right-click.
   > Fixes bug that could prevent the scroll wheel option from displaying.